McCollum scores 40, Pelicans top Spurs 126-117 to end skid - KVIA

 Spurs: Leading scorer Keldon Johnson missed his second straight game with right hamstring tightness. … Jakob Poeltl scored 13 points and Devin Vassell scored 10. … Missed 19 of 28 3-point shots.

-Pelicans: Trey Murphy III scored 15 points, while reserve center Willy Hernangomez scored 13. … Jose Alvarado had nine points and three steals. … Hit 25 of 27 free throws (92.6%). … Forward Brandon Ingram missed his 12th straight game with his left large toe injury and reserve power forward Larry Nance missed his second straight game with a sore right Achilles tendon.
+Pelicans: Trey Murphy III scored 15 points, while Hernangomez scored 13 and Herb Jones scored 12 to go with his block and two steals. … Jose Alvarado had nine points and three steals. … Hit 25 of 27 free throws (92.6%). … Ingram missed his 12th straight game with his left large toe injury and Nance missed his second straight game with a sore right Achilles tendon.
 Williamson also is expected to miss at least one more game.

 UP NEXT